FOREX-Dollar holds gains as investors temper COVID-19 vaccine enthusiasm

 By Tom Westbrook

-SYDNEY, Nov 12 (Reuters) - The dollar held broad gains on Thursday as investors tempered bullish expectations about a COVID-19 vaccine, while the kiwi hovered at an almost 20-month peak as the odds lengthened on New Zealand imposing negative interest rates.
+SYDNEY, Nov 12 (Reuters) - The dollar held broad gains on Thursday as investors tempered bullish expectations about a COVID-19 vaccine that is unlikely to avert a grim winter in Europe and the United States as the pandemic's second wave intensifies.

-The dollar index USD= was steady through the Asia session and has added about 0.8% this week, mainly thanks to heavy selling in haven currencies such as the Swiss franc and Japanese yen, and weakness in the euro as COVID-19 cases surge in Europe.
+The dollar index USD= rose 0.1% through the Asia session, the euro EUR= fell by the same margin and the risk-sensitive Australian and New Zealand dollars ground about 0.3% lower.

+Europe is already grappling with surging infections and new social restrictions, contributing to Germany's economic advisers trimming next year's growth outlook.
+New York has ordered bars and restaurants to close early as U.S. cases hit record levels.

+"In the absence of a COVID‑19 vaccine, the risk of more stringent restrictions, including localised or nationwide lockdowns, is real," said Commonwealth Bank of Australia currency analyst Carol Kong of the U.S. situation.

-Sterling GBP= also nursed losses as trade talks between Britain and the European Union seemed set to drag on past yet another deadline, raising the prospect that no trade deal is reached before Brexit transition arrangements end on Dec.
+Sterling GBP= licked its wounds as trade talks between Britain and the European Union seemed set to drag on past yet another deadline, raising the prospect that no trade deal may be reached before Brexit transition arrangements end on Dec.
 31.

-The moves have put the brakes on a long a precipitous drop for the world's reserve currency, which shed about 10% against a basket of currencies between March and the announcement of Pfizer's working COVID-19 vaccine on Monday.
+The moves have, for now, put the brakes on a long, precipitous drop for the dollar, which had shed about 10% against a basket of currencies between March and the announcement of progress on Pfizer's COVID-19 vaccine on Monday.

-"I think we had a speculative market that was increasingly comfortable being short U.S. dollars," said National Australia Bank's head of foreign exchange strategy, Ray Attril.

-"Then we had the vaccine news and a big spike in U.S. bond yields, which I think just acted as a little bit of a check on unbridled U.S. dollar bearishness," he said.
+Larger moves were held in check as investors await speeches from Federal Reserve Chair Jerome Powell, European Central Bank President Christine Lagarde and Bank of England Governor Andrew Bailey at central banking forum later on Thursday.

 "On the relative macro front, Europe is still on a weaker footing compared to U.S.," said OCBC Bank strategist Terence Wu, who believes the dollar's decline is running out of steam.